 Southern Oregon

-Visitors spend $1.1 billion in Southern Oregon, which leads to the direct employment of 12,350 locals.
+In 2023, visitors spent $1.3 billion in Southern Oregon which led to the direct employment of 12,780 locals.

 Southern Oregon is a region that offers wine and food trails, world-famous theaters and galleries, Wild and Scenic Rivers and colorful landscapes that are so idyllic, they look like they were painted.
 It’s also home to Crater Lake National park and the Oregon Caves National Monument.